Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 ## Waitfor

 Waitfor is a Microsoft binary which is typically used to synchronize computers across a network by sending signals.
 The binary is stored in *C:\Windows\System32* folder.
-Both hosts (sender and receiver) needs to be on the same network segment.
+Both hosts (sender and receiver) need to be on the same network segment.

 ```powershell
 waitfor badguy && C:\path\to\badguy.exe;
 ```

-You can run this command with endless loop, or Planning service, or make from this PowerShell [script](https://github.com/3gstudent/Waitfor-Persistence) which is storing the command in a **WMI** class in order to enable the wait mode continuously..
+You can run this command in endless loop, or using Task Scheduler, or use this PowerShell [script](https://github.com/3gstudent/Waitfor-Persistence) which stores the command in a **WMI** class to enable the wait mode continuously..
 #### Example:

 ```powershell